Don't Set Goals. Do This Instead.

 I dutifully tracked my goals in my Palm Pilot (yes, those did exist), and like the Type A go-getter I was, I powered straight toward that fixed, immovable destination without bending, breaking, or looking at what was around me.

 I had some success in the corporate world.
 I got awards and bonuses.
 I convinced myself that I was killing it.
 Okay, so a handsome sales guy with a confident stride and a glint of ambition in his eye got promoted to a business analyst position that should have been mine.
 And, okay, I had to train said handsome sales guy to do the job that should have been mine.
-But that unbudging, truthfully unconsidered goal was still in sight.
+But I didn’t mind so much because my unbudging (even if unconsidered) goal was still in sight.
 Someday, I would be a corporate executive and make a mega-colossal salary, so I would never have to worry about paying my bills again.

-When reading or writing stories, you’ll find it’s not the goal that counts.
-It’s the winding, unpredictable paths that reveal the heart of adventure.
+In stories, you’ll discover that it’s usually not the straight shot to the goal that counts.
+You need the winding, unpredictable (sometimes dangerous) paths to reveal the heart of adventure.
 A journey takes you somewhere.
 That somewhere may be a goal you set for yourself, it may not.
 That’s not the point.

 In The Wizard of Oz, Dorothy’s shiny beacon was the elusive wizard, a promise tucked behind emerald curtains.
-But she doesn’t race to get there.
+But she doesn’t race to get to him.
 She can’t.
-She’s got a witch on her tail (haven’t we all at some point?) and some travel companions that, while lovely, are slowing her down.
-The goal is important of course, without it the yellow brick road wouldn’t exist for her to follow, but the story doesn’t happen when she reaches the goal.
+She’s got a witch on her tail (haven’t we all at some point?) and some travel companions that, while lovely, are really slowing her down.
+The goal is essential to the story, without it the yellow brick road wouldn’t exist for her to follow, but the story doesn’t happen when she reaches the goal.
 The story happens in the journey itself.

 Heroines who avoid the dragons never discover the gold.